Configuring Credential Issuance Flows¶

 Issuance Configuration¶

-Based on your passed access token, both endpoints will be scoped to the tenant ID of the
+Based on your passed access token, endpoints will be scoped to the tenant ID of the

 token.
 You also need the issuance:manage role to access these endpoints.